 f) Time-gated cameras

-In some applications, even a few microseconds exposure time is not short enough to achieve the desired temporal resolution.
+In some scientific imaging applications, even a few-microsecond exposure time is not short enough to achieve the desired temporal resolution.
 In that case, we offer a few time-gated cameras that can achieve effectively shorter exposure times by using electronic gating as short as a few nanoseconds:

-• The SPAD5122 can achieve gating as short as 6 ns, with increments as short as 17 ps.
+- The SPAD5122 can achieve gating durations as short as 6 ns, with increments as short as 17 ps.

-• The TRICAM, HiCAM Fluo 1000 and HiCAM Fluo 2000 can achieve gating as short as 3 ns, with increments as short as 10 ps.
+- The TRICAM, HiCAM Fluo 1000 and HiCAM Fluo 2000 can achieve gating durations as short as 3 ns, with increments as short as 10 ps.

 III.
 Sensitivity & Noise

-This blog is about scientific cameras, which perform well in low light conditions such as: fluorescence microscopy, spectroscopy, etc. To give a number, we consider low light conditions to be applications where the camera receives a photon flux of 1 to 100 photons per pixel.
+This blog is about scientific cameras, which perform well in low-light conditions such as fluorescence microscopy and spectroscopy.
+To give a number, we consider low-light conditions to be applications where the camera receives a photon flux of 1 to 100 photons per pixel.
 However, not all cameras are the same.
 Some cameras are so sensitive that they are capable of detecting single-photon events.
-Those cameras will be categorized as photon-counting cameras.
-Some cameras are not capable of detecting single photon events but are still extremely sensitive and will work great in a regime of 5 photons (or more) per pixel.
+These cameras will be categorized as photon-counting cameras.
+Some cameras cannot detect single-photon events but are still extremely sensitive and perform well in a regime of 5 photons (or more) per pixel.
 These cameras will be categorized as extremely sensitive cameras.
-Lastly, other cameras will only perform well above 10 photons per pixel.
-Those cameras will be categorized as very sensitive cameras.
+Lastly, other cameras will only perform well when receiving above 10 photons per pixel.
+These cameras will be categorized as very sensitive cameras.

 1. Signal-to-Noise Ratio (SNR)

-Before digging into those cameras, we want to discuss a little more what makes a camera sensitive.
+Before digging into these cameras, we want to discuss a little more about what makes a camera sensitive.
 It comes down to two characteristics:

-• The capability of the camera to convert incoming photons into electrons: this is called the quantum efficiency and is wavelength dependent.
+- The capability of the camera to convert incoming photons into electrons: this is called quantum efficiency, and it is wavelength-dependent.

-• The capability of the camera to read and detect those electrons coming from the signal among the electrons generated by different noise sources: the readout noise, dark noise and photon noise are the three most common sources of noise.
+- The capability of the camera to read and detect those electrons coming from the signal amid the electrons generated by different noise sources: readout noise, dark noise, and photon noise are the three most common sources of noise.

 In the next sections, we are making two assumptions:

-• The dark noise contribution is negligible, because the integration time is very short / frame rate very high, or because the dark current itself is very low.
+- The dark noise contribution is negligible, because the integration time is very short or the frame rate is very high, or because the dark current itself is very low.

-• The optical system is optimized to match the pixel size of the camera, so we can compare cameras with different pixel size without this having any impact.
+- The optical system is optimized to match the pixel size of the camera, so we can compare cameras with different pixel sizes without this having any impact.

 2. Photon – Counting Cameras